Particl-Community/academy/in-depth/indepth_mp_moderation.rst

 Provably fair
 ^^^^^^^^^^^^^

 Particl's moderation system is powered by blockchain technology which makes it provably fair.
 It cannot be tricked and creates an equal level playing field for everyone.
 The system makes it impossible for anyone to fraudulently inflate their voting power.
-It is pure, unadultered direct democracy in action.
+It is pure, unadultered **direct democracy in action**.

 No pre-defined restrictions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^